pake007/simple-clone/README.md

 Then you can call simple clone function to make the html elements be able to cloned and removed.

 ### Basic
-To use that, make sure you have a div wrapped the elments, like:
+To use that, make sure you have a div wrapping the elments, like:

     <div class='email_group'>
       <input id='email' name='user[emails][]' size='30' type='email'></input>